DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 # Feature Updates

 ## Knockback (NECESSARY)
+Right now, the player is constantly backpedaling because they don't have a way to generate space between themselves and enemies.
+Adding knockback will help with this.
 - [ ] Prevent movement input while being knocked back
-- [ ] Spells apply knockback based on how strong they are relative to their
+- [ ] Spells apply knockback based on how far they have traveled (tie to the damage falloff curve)

 ## Enemy AI Improvements